U.S. Estate Planning: Common Trust Types

 Key features:

-Allows non-citizen surviving spouse to claim 100% marital deduction on estate taxes
+Allows non‑citizen spouses to access marital deduction benefits

 Dynasty Trust